PerlAlien/Alien-LibreSSL/README.md

 to use `wget`.  `curl` and `wget` will only be used if they support the `https` protocol.
-If neither `curl`, `wget` are available and [Net::SSLeay](https://metacpan.org/pod/Net::SSLeay) isn't _already_ installed, then this Alien will refuse to install because it has no safe way of retreiving LibreSSL from the internet.
+If neither `curl`, `wget` are available and [Net::SSLeay](https://metacpan.org/pod/Net::SSLeay) isn't _already_ installed, then this Alien will refuse to install because it has no safe way of retrieving LibreSSL from the internet.
 You can force an insecure install via `ftp` or `http` using the `ALIEN_OPENSSL_FTP` environment variable below, but that is NOT recommended.